goodiesavolonte/goodiesavolonte.github.io/_posts/2013-10-26-potato-cheese-balls-marjoram-tomato-dip.md

 [<img class="alignnone size-full wp-image-580" alt="Potato Cheese Balls and Tomato Marjoram Dip" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6141.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6141.jpg)

-It&#8217;s been more than two years since we left Shanghai and man. . . we miss those cheese balls.
-I don&#8217;t know if it&#8217;s an authentic Nepali dish but I could not find any recipes or even the slightest information about them, all we had was glimpses of far memories.
-Lately, we&#8217;ve been determined to solve the mystery.
+It's been more than two years since we left Shanghai and man. . . we miss those cheese balls.
+I don't know if it's an authentic Nepali dish but I could not find any recipes or even the slightest information about them, all we had was glimpses of far memories.
+Lately, we've been determined to solve the mystery.
 What we were looking for was something smooth that holds together, not the typical gooey cheese.
 And I think we found something pretty close to what we had in mind.
-Of course, the result is not a perfect replica of the Nepali Kitchen dish, but it&#8217;s pretty close, and more importantly it&#8217;s tasty!
+Of course, the result is not a perfect replica of the Nepali Kitchen dish, but it's pretty close, and more importantly it's tasty!

 [<img class="alignnone size-full wp-image-578" alt="Potato Cheese Balls and Tomato Marjoram Dip" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6134.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/10/IMG_6134.jpg)